 Moreover, flush out those rank-claiming content sins.
 Thin content, which includes a heavy template footprint, content farms, duplicate content, empty content pages, and a high ad rate to content, should be completely avoided.
 And keep in mind that everything you write should have its own value so that the chances of your write-ups getting popular can increase.
 Therefore, avoid re-written content, which doesn’t give value, as well.

 Start building a community and make the best of Google Plus authorship

 Yes, in the pre-Panda world, Google didn’t care about your social signals (Matt Cutts even confirmed it in an interview in the mid of 2010).
 But soon after Panda came into existence, this changed.
 (In fact, in December 2010 Google started claiming that it uses social signals as a factor in ranking a site, but this became more prominent and robust after Panda.)

 Your social strategy should now not be limited to community building.
-It should also be about getting the best from associating your name to your content, so you not only get headshots in search results but also higher rankings.
+It should also be about getting the best from associating your name with your content, so you not only get headshots in search results but also higher rankings.

 Reduce your bounce rate

-Targeting the pages with high bounce rates, you can enhance the quality of your site.
+By targeting the pages with high bounce rates, you can enhance the quality of your site.
 Edit the content of such pages, or change/remove it completely in case it comes under the content sins we have already mentioned.
 Adding a suggestion fly-box – clicking on which would redirect the reader to another post/page from your blog/site – on that page would also be of good help.